Staff Listing

 Area of Responsibility

-In my role with Mathematics and Statistics Learning Support, I oversee the creation and implementation of supplementary programming designed to assist our students with their quantitative courses.
-Services are aimed at providing students with methods to review and deepen their understanding of prerequisite skills, to clarify current concepts covered by their courses, and to develop effective learning strategies and problem solving skills.
+In my role with Math and Course Learning Support, I oversee the creation and implementation of supplementary programming designed to assist our students achieve success in their courses, with a primary focus on quantitative and problem solving components.
+Services are aimed at providing students with methods to review and deepen their understanding of prerequisite skills, to clarify current concepts covered by their courses, and to develop effective learning strategies.
 Collaborating with colleagues and faculty, we continue to explore new ways to support students in a variety of learning environments.

 I feel very fortunate to have the opportunity to assist our students in reaching their potential, in being successful in their courses, and in developing their appreciation for learning.
 It is also a rewarding experience to work with a wonderful team of undergraduate student staff to provide the many peer-to-peer learning supports that we have put in place at Laurier.